 Medical College Admission Test (MCAT)

-GPA, research, internships, publications, and character recommendations still weigh strongly in admissions decisions.
-But since these are built over many years, the element most controllable over a short time is the MCAT.
+GPA, research, internships, publications and character recommendations still weigh strongly in admissions decisions.
+However, since these are built over many years, the element most controllable over a short time is the MCAT.

-* Source: Dee Blackman, New York based Independent Academic Adviser, and Michael Goran, Los Angeles based Independent Academic Adviser.
+*Source: Dee Blackman, NY Independent Academic Adviser and Michael Goran, LA Independent Academic Adviser.

 For more information please view this article: